Flexible Vertical Federated Learning with Heterogeneous Parties: Introduction

-Flex-VFL is the first theoretically-verified VFL algorithm that has convergence guarantees for non-convex functions when using a variety of local optimizers.
+Flex-VFL is the first theoretically-verified VFL algorithm that has convergence guarantees when parties use different local optimizers.
 To represent these optimizers in our analysis, we apply arbitrary weights to party gradients at each local iteration.
 This approach was first introduced by Wang et al.~\cite{Vincent_Poor2021}, but it has never been applied to the VFL setting or generalized for time-varying optimizer parameters.
-Our convergence results are generalized to many variations of VFL, and provides novel insights into benefits and drawbacks for local momentum~\cite{Vincent_Poor2021}, proximal terms~\cite{li2018federated}, and variable learning rates in convergence of VFL algorithms.
+Our convergence results are generalizable to many variations of VFL, and provides novel insights into the benefits and drawbacks of local momentum~\cite{Vincent_Poor2021}, proximal terms~\cite{li2018federated}, and variable learning rates on the convergence of VFL algorithms.
 Specifically, we show that these optimizers improve convergence speed but may increase the error at convergence.
+Our analysis shows that proper tuning of party learning rates can help offset the error introduced by party heterogeneity.

 Our work also provides an adaptive extension to Flex-VFL known as Adaptive Flex-VFL: a meta-optimization algorithm that improves the convergence rate.
 In systems where other jobs may be colocated on the participating devices, party operating speeds may vary over the course of training.
-In these cases, it is a challenge to choose hyperparameters in order to accommodate such heterogeneity over time.
+In these cases, it is a challenge to choose hyperparameters to accommodate such heterogeneity over time.
 Based on our theoretical results on convergence in Flex-VFL, the server can gather party information in each global round to optimize the party learning rates.
 Adaptive Flex-VFL is designed to be robust to heterogeneous and time-varying party speeds and optimizer parameters.